-- Once you've made your juice ice, have your child put a few cubes in a zip-top baggie, and seal it up tightly.
+Instruct your child to put a few cubes of the juice ice into the plastic baggie, and seal it up tightly.

-- Tape the baggie to an indoor window, where it can get direct sunlight for most of the day.
+Using the masking tape, attach the baggie to a window inside, where it will be in direct sunlight for the majority of the day.

 Once every half an hour, have your child observe the baggie.
 What is happening?
 Are the ice cubes still solid, or has it become a liquid or gas?
 How does she know?
 (At this point, it should be a liquid, taking the shape of its container and flowing.)

 Several hours after the ice has become liquid, you and your child may notice droplets of water forming at the top of the baggie.
 Explain that this is water vapor, caused by the heat of the sun evaporating water in the baggie.
 Tell her that water vapor is a gas, but since it can’t escape the bag, it begins to condense and form droplets of water, becoming a liquid again.

 Ask your kid some questions about these changing states of matter, including: What causes the water to change from one state of matter to another?
 (The temperature.)
 What could she do to prevent the water droplets from forming in the baggie?
 (She could refreeze the water, so it could become a solid again.
 Or, she could open the baggie to let the water vapor escape.
 Eventually all the water would evaporate into the air.)
 What tastes the best: frozen juice, cold liquid juice, or warm liquid juice?
 Encourage her to sample all three to be sure.